HarryMerckel/davedude0.github.io/KEITH-Evo.md

 title: KEITH Evolution (2015)
 ---

 This is an archive of the KEITH Evolution blog from 2015.
-For the current blog regarding next PiWars' entry, go [here]({{ site.blogurl }})!
+Each title is a link For information regarding our next PiWars entry, head over to the [blog]({{ site.blogurl }})!

 <div class="posts">
    {% for post in site.posts reversed %} {% comment %} Display posts in forward chronological order - no longer an active blog! {% endcomment %}